ralfting/scroll-triger/README.md

 };
 ```

-When you specify START and END the first function it will be fired between of this two DIVS and the second function (exception) is invoked outside of this divs.
+When you specify START and END the `doSomethingNice` function it will be fired between of this two DIVS and the function `doSomethingBad` is invoked outside of this divs.
 ```
 const config = {
   start: '#start',